ChartBoost/chartboost-mediation-android-adapter-reference/README.md

     > This is sample code, don't use the code below for your own adapter.
 Please refer to the code in our actual adapters for real usage samples.

     ```kotlin
-    // Example in which a destiction is made for a programmatic or mediation ad load request.
+    // Example in which a distinction is made for a programmatic or mediation ad load request.
     // Make the load distinction at load time.
         if (request.adm.isNullOrEmpty()) {
             // This is a mediation request.
 Pass the partner placement name to your sdk.